Blendi Fevziu

-Blendi Fevziu (born May 18, 1969, Tirana, Albania) is an Albanian journalist, writer and host of the TV talk show Opinion, which first went on air on August 31, 1997.
+Blendi Fevziu (born 18 May 1969) is an Albanian journalist, writer and host of the television talk show Opinion, which first went on air on August 31, 1997.

+Early life and education

-Fevziu graduated in literature and Albanian language at the University of Tirana in 1991.
-In 1989 he was part of the staff of the Student newspaper of the University.
-In December 1990 and February 1991 he was an active participant in the students' movement that brought the change of regime in Albania.
-On 5 January 1991 he was the co-founder of the Rilindja Demokratike (Democratic Rebirth) newspaper, the first free newspaper after almost 70 years of independent media blackout in Albania.
+Fevziu was born in Tirana, Albania.
+He graduated in literature and Albanian language at the University of Tirana in 1991.

+In 1989, he was part of the staff of the newspaper Studenti.
+Between December 1990 and February 1991, he participated in the student movement during the change of regime in Albania.
+On January 5, 1991, he was a co-founder of the newspaper Rilindja Demokratike (Democratic Rebirth).